Nature Walk Benefits for Beginners

 Typical Mistakes Beginners Make When Starting Nature Walks

-Typical examples include:
+Typical examples include the following:

 • Wanting rapid results

-• Too far on first day walking
+• Walking too far on first day

 • Wearing bad shoes